WobniarelbuoD/WobniarelbuoD/README.md

 <h1 align="center">Hi, I'm Lukas</h1>
 <h3 align="center">A Fullstack developer with a problem solving mindset.</h3>

-- I’m currently working on [My portfolio webpage](https://github.com/WobniarelbuoD/MyWebPage)
+- I’m currently working as a Full-stack engineer at Sekasoft.

-- I’m currently learning **Laravel and data structures**

 - All of my projects are available at [https://github.com/WobniarelbuoD?tab=repositories](https://github.com/WobniarelbuoD?tab=repositories)